Learn how to start homesteading from scratch with these tips and ease your way into the off the grid, self-reliance lifestyle!

-- Preserve food with canning jars
+- Preserve Food with Canning Jars

-- Learn to conserve resources.
+- Learn to Conserve

-Preserve Food With Canning Jars
+Preserve Food with Canning Jars

-A sustainable, self reliant lifestyle is all about cutting out the waste in your life.
+A sustainable, self-reliant lifestyle is all about cutting out the waste in your life.
 Instead of perishable foods going bad, preserving them with some simple canning techniques will cut down on the waste and help you stock up your food supply.

-This is a great idea for building up your emergency food supply, but it's also a valuable skill to know in case you're in the position of needing to go off the grid.
+Canning food is a great idea for building up your emergency food supply, but it's also a valuable skill to know in case you're in the position of needing to go off the grid.

 Master Some Basic Skills

 Some basic survival skills and gardening know-how are great to know as well.
 Another key skill to master is the purification of water.
-Knowledge is power, and the more you have the easier it will be to maintain self sufficiency.
+Knowledge is power, so you'll have it easier to maintain self-sufficiency.

-Learn To Conserve
+Learn to Conserve

-Learning the best ways of doing this is huge for emergency preparedness and a self reliant lifestyle.
+Learning the best ways of doing this is huge for emergency preparedness and a self-reliant lifestyle.
 Start trying to make do with a little less at a time.

-Once you learn how to live with just a little bit less and a mind for conservation, your lifestyle will be much more sustainable in the event that you need to go off the grid.
+Once you learn how to live with just a little bit less and a mind for conservation, your lifestyle will be much more sustainable in the event you need to go off the grid.